 - Youth Beyond Blue – call 1300 22 4636 for free telephone counselling or visit their website for information, resources and support for young people with depression or anxiety.

-- Somazone – free health advice for young people, including mental health.
+- Alcohol and drug foundation – free health advice for young people on alcohol and drug use, including mental health.

 Where to get help